kristianlm/chicken-nrepl/readme.md

 `nrepl` will loop for accepting incomming connections unless `spawn` returns `#f`.

+    [procedure] (nrepl-loop in out [eval [read]])

+Start a standard REPL-loop: print the prompt, read an s-expression from `in`, evaluate the expression, print the result to `out` and repeat forever.
+This can be used inside the optionally supplied `spawn`-procedure above.

 ## Practical use

 Any source-code you send down a `nrepl` session will not be persisted